ns-rse/git-collaboration/episodes/introduction.md

 Once paired up please add details to the Etherpad along with your GitHub usernames.

 Its relatively easy to get the _basics_ of working with [Git][git] on your own or with small groups to work collaboratively on code development.
-If you aren't already familiar with these basics then this courser isn't for you, yet, and you would benefit from an introductory course such as [Git, GitHub through GitKraken : From Zero to Hero!][zeroHero] or the [Software Carpentry : Version Control with Git][swCarpentryGit].
+If you aren't already familiar with these basics then this course isn't for you, yet, and you would benefit from an introductory course such as [Git, GitHub through GitKraken : From Zero to Hero!][zeroHero] or the [Software Carpentry : Version Control with Git][swCarpentryGit].
 This course aims to show you some of the more involved ways to use Git in a collaborative environment.